- Evaluate your situation and what your credit card debt problems are.

 Bankruptcy

 OK, so now you are armed with the credit card debt tips and solutions to start your journey.
-Get on the right path and stay committed to getting rid of that nasty credit card debt and on to a bright financial future.
+Get on the right path and stay committed to getting rid of that nasty credit card debt. so you can focus on building a bright financial future.

 Your first step should be get a free credit report at annualcreditreport.com.
 Check to see when your date of last payment on the debt was.
 That will determine the date you use to calculate the statute of limitation on debt in your state.
 If the SOL has passed, be sure not to make any payment, as you can restart the clock on the SOL by doing so.